Contact Centre & Call Centre Headsets Suppliers

 - Over the head heads with two ears

-As well as the different styles of headsets, there are all different ways to connect the headsets to your call centre platform:
+As well as the different styles of call centre headsets, there are different ways to connect the headsets to your call centre platform:

 - Corded call centre headsets (the traditional style) that plug straight into the telephone on the desk